willhbr/pod/docs/examples/getting-started.md

 Perfect!

-> you can set `defaults.build` and `defaults.run` in `pods.yaml` to specify the default target to build and run, which saves you from specifying it every time.
+> You can set `defaults.build` and `defaults.run` in `pods.yaml` to specify the default target to build and run, which saves you from specifying it every time.
 This shortens the above command to just `pod r`.

 Now we can do the easy part—write a useful application.
 You go off and do that, then we can continue and make a production image.